slowernews/wisdom-tldr/README.md

 > *'Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe.' -- Albert Einstein*

 2) On difficult opponents, to win, besides outworking them, you'll need all weaponry.
-Even the «dirty stuff».

 > *'Put all the meat in the barbecue.' -- Portuguese soccer coach*

-«Pawn sacrifices», bribes and lying are examples of «dirty stuff».<br>
+Even the «dirty stuff»: «pawn sacrifices», bribes and lying are examples of «dirty stuff».<br>
 They can be effective but use them *only* on life changing situations: it's a scar for life.

-> *'Get others to do the work for you, but always take the credit.'
+> *'Get others to do the work for you, but always take the credit.'<br>
 'Keep your hands clean.' -- Robert Greene (7th and 26th law of power)*

 When nothing else works, [surrender](#on-surrendering).
 Only use anger and go [all in](#on-desperate-opponents) if you can see the end already.